-Ms. Bery, 56, American, gained experience from Drexel Burnham & Lambert (New York), Ranieri & Company (New York), Morgan Stanley & Co.
+Ms. Gayatri P. Bery has been a Director of the Bank since July 27, 2021.
+She gained experience from Drexel Burnham & Lambert (New York), Ranieri & Company (New York), Morgan Stanley & Co.
 Incorporated (New York), being an investment advisor in Hong Kong, and being a member of the Steering Committee of Morgan Stanley's HK Women's Business Alliance Team.
-She also served as Chief Operating Officer, Global Capital Markets, of Morgan Stanley (Hong Kong).
-She graduated with a Bachelor of Science degree in Applied Mathematics/Computer Science from the Carnegie Mellon University, and obtained a Master's degree in Business Administration (with concentrations in finance and international business) from the Columbia Business School (New York).
+She also served as Chief Operating Officer, Global Capital Markets - Asia Pacific, Morgan Stanley (Hong Kong).
+She graduated with a Bachelor of Science degree in Applied Mathematics/Computer Science from the Carnegie Mellon University, and obtained a Master of Business Administration (with concentrations in Finance and International Business) from the Columbia Business School (New York).